 - Asset: An asset can be defined as ‘an item, thing or entity that has potential or actual value to an organisation’.
 More concretely, whatever the mode of transport, mobility actors distinguish at least two main categories of assets:

-- Physical assets such as the transport network (track, bridge, tunnel, station, catenary, substation…) or the fleet of rolling stock (bus, metro, tram, train…).
+- Physical assets such as the transport network (track, bridge, tunnel, station, catenary, substation, etc.) or the fleet of rolling stock (bus, metro, tram, train, etc.);

-- Intangible assets such as skills, know-how, the brand, client relations, intellectual property, data.
+- Intangible assets such as skills, know-how, branding, client relations, intellectual property, data.